 Employers should do themselves a favor and have their HRPs strip personal info i.e. name location school name etc from the resume or CV so you're just looking straight at the objective skills & facts- did this with our team and def helps inclusion (if ofc recruitment is diverse)— Christina Altomare #BLM ✊🏿 (@caltomare6114) April 10, 2019

 Codified scoring rubrics for interviews that are shared across interviewers to avoid hidden biases.
 The hiring bar should be very consistent across interviewers.
 Hiring managers should watch out and press interviewers when a candidate gets a no without tying that to the rubric.— Preetha Appan (@preethaa) April 11, 2019

-Be aware of the common bias to hire white men for their "potential", but making others prove they know how to do every part of the job before letting them have the job.— Sharon (she/her) (@sharondio) April 11, 2019
+Be aware of the common bias to hire white men for their "potential", but making others prove they know how to do every part of the job before letting them have the job.— Vote like RBG is watching (she/her) (@sharondio) April 11, 2019

 Revise your technical interview

 White board interviews and puzzles are detested by most developers.
 However, they continue to be used by companies.

 These kinds of interviews effect underrepresented folks disproportionately.
 Even if they can do the job, they may not have the extra time to study for these kinds of interviews.

 Ask questions that are relevant to the job.
 If developing new algorithms or solving puzzles is part of the job, please ask those questions.
 If it is not, you are testing for people who have the privilege of time and money and not who can do the job.
 Don't make your interviews unnecessarily stressful.

 We need to train interviewers that the point of the interview is to get to what the person knows, how the person thinks, and whether they will fit into your org.
 Connect with the candidate however you need to - to get to that answer.
 And at the end - leave them whole.— Robbin Imel (@Ntosake) April 10, 2019